miku/microblob/README.md

 microblob is a key-value store that serves documents from a file over HTTP.

 The main use case was to quickly serve a single file of newline delimited JSON documents over HTTP.
-For example, if we want to serve documents by the property attribute value *id*, we can say:
+For example, if we want to serve documents by the attribute value *id*, we can say:

 ```shell